-The Flag of the 93rd Army Air Forces College Training Detachment (Air Crew) is on display on the second floor of E. Y. Berry Library-Learning Center.
-It was donated by the Family of Neil L. King in the name and memory of Major General Home I. "Pete" Lewis, USAF (Ret).
+The Flag of the 93rd Army Air Forces College Training Detachment (Air Crew) is temporarily off display due to the Library Renovation.
+It was donated by the Family of Neil L. King in the name and memory of Major General Homer I. "Pete" Lewis, USAF (Ret).
 The flag is part of the Neil Lyon King and Joan Sunderland King Collection.
 The collection also includes photographs related to the 93rd which can be viewed by request in the Case Library Reading Room (room 201).

 This flag represented the 93rd United States Army Air Forces College Training Detachment stationed at Black Hills Teachers College (BHTC) during World War II.
 BHTC President Russell E. Jonas presented this flag to Captain Homer I. Lewis, the Commanding Officer of the 93rd, on January 24, 1944.

 In order to train pilots, navigators, and bombardiers for World War II, the Army Air Forces (AAF) created the College Training Detachment program, or the CTD, in early 1943.
 As part of the CTD program, the AAF contracted with 150 colleges and universities to offer five months of education and training courses.
 The AAF cadets took classes in military training taught by AAF personnel, as well as classes in math, physics, history, geography, and English, which were taught by civilian college faculty members.
 Aviation cadets would also learn basic flying instruction from local civilian pilots.